 Now that’s summer is nearly here, we’re switching to a cooler morning option, homemade granola cereal.
-It is a bit more expensive than plain oatmeal version, but the recipe is dead easy and significantly cheaper per serving than store bought granola, even with the nuts.
+It is a bit more expensive than the plain oatmeal version, but the recipe is dead-easy and significantly cheaper per serving than store-bought granola, even with the nuts.

 It takes less than five minutes to mix up and only needs to be stirred once or twice while in the oven.
 Really, does it get simpler than that?